ambimax/action-docker-deploy/README.md

 ### [kubernetes-values](test/07-kubernetes-values)

-Deploy a container to a digitalocean kubernetes cluster with custom values
+Deploy a container to a digitalocean kubernetes cluster with custom values from a file

 ```yml
       - uses: ambimax/action-docker-deploy@v2